Genesis "We Can't Dance" (Virgin ©1991)

 Performance as a soft pad during the "Fading Lights" (Track 12)

-to a Steve Porcaro interview (he programmed and played synths on
+to a Steve Porcaro interview who programmed and played synths (Korg WS,

-original songs from this Michael Jackson's double album), pads from
+original songs from this Michael Jackson's double album, "Stranger

-"Stranger In Moscow" (CD2 - Track 3) contained Korg WS Performances:
+In Moscow" (CD2 - Track 3) contains a background Korg WS wavesequence

 You